jsenv/core/docs/bundling/bundle-api.md

 This section present parameters available to every function generating a bundle.

-## bundleDirectoryRelativeUrl
+## buildDirectoryRelativeUrl

-`bundleDirectoryRelativeUrl` parameter is a string leading to a directory where bundle files are written.
+`buildDirectoryRelativeUrl` parameter is a string leading to a directory where bundle files are written.
 This parameter is optional with a default value specific to each bundling function:

 - Default for `esmodule` format: